-Explain an endoscopic procedure?
+Explain an endoscopic procedure.

-During an endoscopic procedure, the surgeon makes a small incision on the patients back to access the area of the spine that needs treatment.
+During an endoscopic procedure, the surgeon makes a small incision on the patient’s back to access the area of the spine that needs treatment.
 This incision is typically no larger than 10 mm.
 To access the treatment area a guided wire is inserted to locate the spinal canal (e.g. disc, vertebral bone, etc.).
-Once the treatment area has been established, a set of dilating tubes are placed over the guidewire spreading apart the overlying muscles.
+Once the treatment area has been established, a set of dilating tubes is placed over the guidewire spreading apart the overlying muscles.
 A final tube, called a retractor, is then put in place and the guidewire is removed.

 With the retractor in place, the dilating tubes are also removed and an endoscope — a small camera and surgical light attached to a flexible tube — is passed through the retractor to transmit video of the procedure to an on-site monitor.
 This allows minimal disruption to the surrounding tissue and provides optimal visualization of the surgical area.

 Once the procedure is complete, the tubular retractor is removed.
 A small bandage is placed over the incision area.

 Endoscopic spine surgery is safe and effective for many conditions, but may not be the best option for complex situations.
 Knowing the exact cause of pain while factoring in the patient’s age, weight, and lifestyle all help determine if someone is a candidate for endoscopic spine surgery.

 If you are considering endoscopic spine surgery as an option, be sure to choose an experienced endoscopic spine surgeon.
 It takes special training and hands-on experience to achieve a high success rate and you want a surgeon who has proven him/herself in this specialty.